Capital gains tax on shares: what is it and how to mitigate it

 - Tax-free dividends: If you hold shares that pay dividends within a Stocks and Shares ISA, the dividend income is also tax-free.
 This can be particularly advantageous for higher-rate taxpayers who would otherwise be subject to higher tax rates on dividend income outside of an ISA.

-Ultimately, ISAs provide tax efficient savings and investment options for UK residents.
+Ultimately, ISAs provide tax-efficient savings and investment options for UK residents.
 By utilising ISAs, individuals can minimise capital gains tax on shares, benefit from tax-free growth and income, and take advantage of their annual ISA allowances.

 ISAs have an annual contribution limit of £20,000, and it is worth noting that these limits, as well as other ISA regulations, are subject to change.
 It is crucial to be aware of these limits and plan your investments accordingly, and is always advisable to review current regulations and seek professional advice to maximise the potential of your ISA allowances.